magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 MOH
 ---

-| Waiting music for this SIP account.
+| Waiting music for this SIP user.